 4. Outlined job description

 Your new hires MUST know what is expected of them early on.
 Outlining the job and the expectations you have for them sets them up for success.
 Make sure these tasks align with the job description new hires were given during the interview phase.

 Onboarding is a great time to explain how your new hires will be trained and how that training will extend into their professional development.
 Again, early feedback is integral to guiding the new hire to know what’s the right way to be doing the job.

 If you cover these onboarding principles, your employees will know they made the right decision in choosing your company.
 And if onboarding continues on past the first week or month, you’ll find greater ROI on your new hires and they’ll find more value in you.

-Create a customized onboarding checklist for your next hire so you don’t forget any of these important pieces of strategic onboarding.
-You can choose from 130 different tasks that will be exactly what new hires need for your unique company here.
-And the best part, it’s free!
+Now you’re ready to create a customized onboarding checklist for your next hire that includes these important pieces of strategic onboarding.
+If you need some ideas, feel free to choose from this list 130 different tasks to find exactly what new hires need for your unique company.
+Happy onboarding!